What is a Market – Definition and Different Types of Markets

 An exchange takes place in a market.
 A market comprises a group of buyers and sellers, who can interact with each other to buy and sell goods and services.
 They can interact with each other with or without physical contact.
 The transaction can be conducted over the phone or on the internet.

 The aim of marketing is to know and understand the customer so well the product or service fits him and sells itself. ~~ Peter Drucker

 Sellers communicate their offering, price, and availability to prospective buyers.
 The buyer purchases these offerings by paying money to the seller.
 The seller also seeks feedback about the goods and services sold to the buyer to determine his satisfaction level.

 Different Types of Markets

 At the macro level, are found the resource markets.
-Raw material markets, labor markets and money markets are such markets.
-Markets can be classified into various types depending on the nature of purchasing and consumption, geographical coverage, magnitude of selling or time period.
+Raw material markets, labor markets, and money markets are such markets.
+Markets can be classified into various types depending on the nature of purchasing and consumption, geographical coverage, the magnitude of selling, or time period.

 Markets on the Basis of Purchase and Consumption

 This is the division on the basis of the type of user and the nature of products purchased.

 Products can be defined as either business (industrial) or consumer products depending on the buyer’s intentions.
 The main distinction between the two types of products is their intended use.
 Business products are used to manufacture other goods or services, to facilitate an organization’s operations, or to resell to other customers.
 Consumer products are bought to satisfy an individual’s personal wants.

 Sometimes, some products can be classified as either business or consumer products depending on their intended use.
 Computers are bought by customers for their own use and they are also bought by organizations to facilitate their operations.
 Business and consumer products are marketed differently.
 They are marketed to different target markets and may use a different distribution, promotion, and pricing strategies